The Best Knives for Cutting Meat and Other Proteins

 The chef’s knife is considered one of the most important knives in your kitchen.
 Designed to perform many different tasks, the chef’s knife comes with many uses, but here we will focus on how it is best used for cutting meat.

 When using a chef’s knife to prepare meat such as beef or pork, it’s important to start by slicing with the heel of the blade.
 While applying gentle downward pressure, pull the knife carefully toward your body, letting the weight of the knife do most of the work.
 Make sure to use the entire length of the blade.
-The good thing about this technique is it can work with most types of boneless meats, such as poultry and lamb.
+The good thing about this technique is it can work with most types of boneless meats, such as poultry, lamb and even fish.

 Knife Knowledge 101: How to Use a Chef’s Knife